5% off orders over £100: discount code POTTERYTHANKS100

 I make my wax burners with plants that reflect the season: spring, summer, autumn and winter.
-Pictured is a blackthorn wax burner, which I make in early spring.
+Pictured is a hawthorn wax burner, which I make in late spring.
 In winter months, I've used larch, holly and ivy, and snowdrops when they arrive; in the spring, various tree blossoms and narcissus; in the autumn, oak leaves and acorns, brambles and Japanese acer leaves.
 Summer additions may include trailing alpine strawberries and Dales' meadow flowers.

 Mugs made for comfort, complete with finger trails and hand-pulled handles.
 Mug pictured is finished with a Nettle Ash Glaze with a raw ceramic body.

 For those who enjoy their lattés... or a wonderfully large herbal tea, this mug is the perfect shape to enjoy your favourite hot drink.
 Mug pictured is finished with my Nettle Ash glaze.

 For those who like their morning coffee STRONG...or in pocket-size mugs.
 The espresso mugs are able to fit under most home espresso machines (tried and tested).
 I'm happy to customise the handles...
 Are you a one-finger or two-finger drinker?
 Mugs pictured finished with layers of Dry Rigg Quarry Greywacke Gritstone, Ribblehead Wood Ash and Settle Dock Ash.